tkunic/TalkBox/README.md

 Please see [here](http://tkunic.github.io/TalkBox) for setup instructions and details.

-The `mpr121.py` file is derived from Scott Garner's [Beetbox](http://scott.j38.net/interactive/beetbox/) project, which is in turn based on [an Arduino example by Jim Lindblom](http://bildr.org/2011/05/mpr121_arduino/).
-The old TalkBox repo can be found [here](https://github.com/hrairhlessil/TalkBox).
+The `mpr121.py` file is derived from Scott Garner's [Beetbox](http://scott.j38.net/interactive/beetbox/) project, which is in turn based on [an Arduino example](http://bildr.org/2011/05/mpr121_arduino/) by Jim Lindblom.
+The old TalkBox repository can be found [here](https://github.com/hrairhlessil/TalkBox).

 ## Build one!